ngphuocbao/ngphuocbao/README.md

 👋 Hi, I’m Bao Nguyen Phuoc

-🎓 Senior student at the University of Science, Vietnam National University – Ho Chi Minh City
+🎓 Graduated from the University of Science, Vietnam National University – Ho Chi Minh City

 📚 Major in Electronics and Telecommunications | Focus on RTL Design & IC Design